MicaelaLV/quiz/README.md

 # quiz
-A quiz game - learning exercise on how to:
+A quiz game - a learning exercise on how to:
 - deal with events
 - handle user input
-- manipulate the DOMand
+- manipulate the DOM
 - and keep track of their score